September through November is typically considered the rainy season in some of the Caribbean islands.

 There may be the possibility of a hurricane, but don’t let that dissuade you from booking your best beach vacations in October.

 Typically, you can travel to Aruba, Bonaire, and Curacao.
 They are the southernmost islands in the Caribbean and are considered to be outside the hurricane zone.
+Have a lovely vacation on Kees OBX Rentals with your family and friends.

 The Bahamas is also a great destination for your October trip.
 The crowds are lesser, and the weather is fairly pleasant with some scattered rains.